Arielle Vandenberg

-Arielle Vandenberg (born 27 September 1986) is an American actress, television presenter, and model.
-She is best known for being the original host of Love Island USA.
+Arielle Vandenberg is an American actress, television presenter, and model.
+She is best known for being one of Vine’s breakout stars, and for being original host of Love Island USA.
+She is the current host of HGTV’s Shock House.

 Vandenberg is the founder of the cosmetics line Rel Beauty.

 Early life

 Vandenberg is an only child who was born in Los Angeles.
 She was raised in Fallbrook, California, and graduated from Fallbrook Union High School.
 She studied ballet, tap, and jazz dancing at the age of 5, and later became involved in community theater.

 Career

 Television and film

 Vandenberg has starred in movies such as Nerve, The Ugly Truth, Spring Breakdown, Epic Movie, Dog Days and Airplane Mode.

 Vandenberg had a recurring guest role in Greek as Lisa Lawson, and guest-starred in the first two seasons of Meet the Browns as London Sheraton.
 She has had guest-starring roles in other television series including How I Met Your Mother, Bones, CSI: Miami, NCIS: Los Angeles, Friends with Benefits, For Better or Worse, and Numbers.

 In July 2019, Vandenberg was the host of the reality show Love Island USA on CBS.
 She hosted three seasons, until the show was acquired by Peacock and was restructured with actress Sarah Hyland as the new host.

 Vandenberg has had various brand partnerships and starred in television commercials for brands including Mercedes-Benz, Coca-Cola Zero, State Farm Insurance, and Progressive Auto Insurance.

+In September 2026, she was announced as the host of HGTV’s house renovation show Shock House.